 The sanitation of swimming pools and spas is usually affected by many factors.
 Some of which include:

-Maintaining proper sanitation levels in your pool and spa, will become increasingly difficult as the levels of human waste contamination increase.
-Pool sanitizers that are applied to swimming pools and spas, will eliminate nearly all of the micro organisms (pathogens).
+Maintaining proper swimming pool sanitation levels in your pool and spa will become increasingly difficult as the levels of human waste contamination increases.
+Pool sanitizers or chlorine feeders that are applied to swimming pools and spas, will eliminate nearly all of the microorganisms (pathogens).

 Pool sanitizers are designed to react with and kill most bacteria.
 They are also designed to cause oxidation of the contaminants in the water.
-Good oxidation of the contaminants in your swimming pool is essential in maintaining proper sanitary conditions at all times.
+Good oxidation of the contaminants in your swimming pool is essential in always maintaining proper sanitary conditions.

-A very important fact to remember.
-Your sanitizers have the ability to kill pathogens and oxidize swimming pool contaminants.
-However they must also be able maintain a residual (concentration) in the water for extended periods.
+A particularly important fact to remember.
+Your pool sanitizers can kill pathogens and oxidize swimming pool contaminants; however, they must also be able maintain a chlorine residual (concentration) in the water for extended periods.

-According to international standards, the water quality of your facility, should be so clear that you are able to see the main drain from the pool deck.
+This friend is not good water quality control, nor is it good swimming pool sanitation.
+According to international standards, the water quality of your facility should be so clear that you are able to see the main drain from the pool deck.

 This visibility should be at least ten meters (eleven yards) all around your pool deck.
 Choosing a sanitizer for your pool or spa depends on many factors which include:

 As a rule of thumb, not because the water of your pools and spas is visibly clear, guarantees that it is properly sanitized.
-The water quality of your swimming pool and spa, can still be contaminated with microscopic organisms.
+The water quality of your swimming pool and spa can still be contaminated with microscopic organisms.

-Poor pool water chemistry and poor swimming pool maintenance, can lead to low levels of disinfectants and clogged filters.
+Poor pool water chemistry and poor swimming pool maintenance can lead to low levels of disinfectants and clogged filters.
 As a result of poor pool maintenance, swimmers are placed at considerable risks for contracting diseases and other infections.